thoughtbot/gitsh/README.md

         sudo pkg_add gitsh

-See the [installation guide][INSTALL] for install instructions for other operating systems.
+See the [installation guide][INSTALL] for details and install instructions for other operating systems.

 ## Contributing to gitsh